Article updated in 2022 to reflect changing conditions, prices and trends.

-For medical device manufacturers connected to the Covid-19 pandemic response, 2020 has been a year of growth.
-However more broadly the industry has faced the same challenges as other manufacturing sectors, with a -4.4% decline in US market size expected for 2020, according to IbisWorld data.
+For medical device manufacturers connected to the Covid-19 pandemic response, 2020 was a year of growth.
+However more broadly the industry faced the same challenges as other manufacturing sectors in 2020, with around a -4.5% decline in US market size, according to IbisWorld data.

-Whether 2021 will see a return to previous growth trends (2.7% per year in the US, from IbisWorld again), depends partly on global conditions – vaccine rollouts, and supply chain stability, for example.
-But also on how medical device manufacturers navigate other challenges specific to their sector.
+In 2021, the medical device market is estimated to have almost returned to pre-pandemic size, but how this industry grows in future will depend partly on global conditions – vaccine rollouts, and supply chain stability, for example.
+But it will also depend on how medical device manufacturers navigate other challenges specific to their sector.

 Historically regulation of medical devices has lagged the more tightly controlled pharmaceuticals industry.
 This has been recognised and corrected for, however, with several major regulatory updates rolling out recently – or set to come into effect in the near future.